dlemburg/sequelizegql/README.md

 ## Why?

-The inspiration for this library was simple: fantastic tools exist in the data-layer/graphql generation space for database first [here](https://supabase.com/blog/2021/12/03/pg-graphql), postgres first [here](https://www.npmjs.com/package/postgraphile), and prisma first [here](https://typegraphql.com/), but missing for sequelize users or those who lean towards code-first data-layer design.
+The inspiration for this library was simple: fantastic tools exist in the data-layer/graphql generation space for database-first [here](https://supabase.com/blog/2021/12/03/pg-graphql), postgres-first [here](https://www.npmjs.com/package/postgraphile), and prisma-first [here](https://typegraphql.com/), but missing for sequelize users or those who lean towards code-first data-layer design.

 [Sequelize ORM](https://sequelize.org/) is battle-tested and mature.
 Greenfield projects utilizing graphql/sequelize are spun up daily and legacy REST/sequelize projects may want to bring GraphQL into their ecosystem.